 Childcare Providers are obliged under Regulation 9 of the Child Care (Pre-School Services) Regulations 2006 to have a Child Protection Policy based on Children First: National Guidance for the Protection and Welfare of Children in operation.
 Clear written guidelines on identifying and reporting child abuse should be developed by the childcare service.

-From January 2014, a new standardised child protection training course is being delivered by the City & County Childcare Committees for Early Years Workers.
-The first level of training is Child Protection & Welfare: Basic Level.
+Since January 2014, a new standardised child protection training course is being delivered by the City & County Childcare Committees for Early Years Workers.
+The first level of training is Child Protection & Welfare: Foundation Level.
 This training is a quality assured child protection training course tailored to the needs of the sector.
-It will be rolled out over 3 years to workers in both services and home-based settings.
+It will be rolled out over 5 years to workers in both services and home-based settings.

-For information on Child Protection Training, please contact us
+For information on Child Protection Training, please click on the link below

 South Dublin County Childcare Committee © 2021